American Council for Judaism: Early years

 In 1942, a division within the Reform movement emerged following a resolution by some rabbis supporting the creation of a "Jewish Army" in Palestine to fight with the Allies in World War II.
 The American and British general staffs opposed placing Jews in segregated units.
 Several Reform rabbis—including six former presidents of the Central Conference of American Rabbis and the president of Hebrew Union College—viewing such segregation as regressive and concerned with the Zionist political direction within their movement after the Biltmore Conference in May 1942, established the American Council for Judaism (ACJ) in June 1942.
-Founders included Louis Wolsey, Morris Lazaron, Abraham Cronbach, David Philipson, Henry Cohen, and lay leaders.
+Founders included Louis Wolsey, Morris Lazaron, Abraham Cronbach, David Philipson, Henry Cohen, David Lefkowitz, and lay leaders.
 Elmer Berger became the Council’s executive director and principal spokesperson.

 The ACJ opposed political Zionism and defined itself as anti-nationalist, promoting a universalist interpretation of Jewish identity.
 Its statement of principles supported the economic and cultural "rehabilitation" of Palestine and rejected Jewish statehood.
 The Council argued that Jewish nationalism risked confusing Jews’ place in society and detracting from Judaism’s religious mission.

 During World War II, the ACJ opposed the creation of the Jewish Brigade by the British Army in 1944, petitioning American officials to reject the unit’s designation as a Jewish brigade.
 While it protested the British White Paper of 1939 for restricting Jewish immigration to Palestine, it also opposed Zionism and instead urged policies promoting equal rights for Jews globally.
 The ACJ advocated for a democratic government in Palestine with equal representation for Jews, Muslims, and Christians.

 By 1946, the ACJ had numerous local chapters throughout the United States and regional offices in Richmond, Chicago, Dallas, and San Francisco.
 Support for the American Council for Judaism came primarily from Jews of British, Dutch, French and German descent who were historically attached to Classical Reform Judaism, but also from many Jewish socialists who opposed Zionism, and many more who were uncomfortable with religious Judaism coalesced around William Zukerman and his Jewish Newsletter.

 Notable members and associates included David Riesman, Hans Kohn, Erich Fromm, Hannah Arendt, Will Herberg, Morrie Ryskind, Frank Chodorov, and Murray Rothbard.
 Among its non-Jewish supporters were Dorothy Thompson, Norman Thomas, Freda Utley, Arnold J. Toynbee, and Dwight Macdonald.
 The ACJ was particularly influential in San Francisco, Philadelphia, Houston, Chicago, Baltimore, Washington, D.C., Atlanta, and Dallas.